Last Updated on October 30, 2023

-When these out of alignment decisions pile up and your DM determines her alignment has changed from True Neutral to Neutral Good it can be a cathartic moment for everyone at the table.
+When out of alignment decisions pile up and your DM determines an alignment has changed from True Neutral to Neutral Good it can be a cathartic moment for everyone at the table.

-However you decide to play it, the important thing is talking with the rest of your group to make sure everyone’s on the same page.
+However you decide to play, the important thing is talking with the rest of your group to make sure everyone’s on the same page.

 How to Use Alignments: DMs

 For DMs, alignment is not only a guide to how NPCs and other characters should act and behave, but it provides a way to understand the motivations and role of certain kinds of creatures in the DnD universe.